kamicollo/public-transit-accessibility/README.txt

 The Ease and Equity of Point of Interest Accessibility via Public Transit in Major US Cities

-Description
+*** Description

 This README describes the steps required to reproduce and run the interactive visualization tool and associated analysis focused on understanding the ease and equity of point of interest accessibility via public transit in five major US cities.
 This tool was developed as a course project in Georgia Tech’s CSE6242 class Data and Visual Analytics.
 At the time this README was published, the tool is accessible for demo purposes at http://20.231.46.77/.

 In order to reproduce and run the tool, several components are required.
 To make it easier, most of them are packaged in Docker container environments.
 We recommend at least 16 GB RAM and 30GB disk space on the machine running the tool.

-Installation
+*** Installation

-Prerequisites
+** Prerequisites

-Docker desktop
+* Docker desktop

 You will need a Docker environment on your machine.
 The instruction vary depending on your operating system.
 We recommend following the official instructions to install it.

-Node package manager
+* Node package manager

 You will also need Node.js and its package manager.
 Similar to Docker, we recommend following the official instructions corresponding to your operating system.

-Building Docker images
+** Building Docker images

 We provide an easy and convenient way to build Docker images for this application.
 All you need to do is run the build.sh script that is within in the /deploy directory with parameter fast or complete (you may need to chmod +x build.sh to make the file executable).
-This script creates 5 separate Docker containers: - pta-be - contains the backend API of the application - pta-fe - contains the frontend of the application - pta-otp-[prepackaged|complete] - Open Trip Planner server which is used to generate isochrones (catchment areas). - pta-db - PostgreSQL database container. - pta-analysis - Jupyter notebook environment for data processing and post-hoc analysis.
+This script creates 5 separate Docker containers:
+    - pta-be - contains the backend API of the application
+    - pta-fe - contains the frontend of the application
+    - pta-otp-[prepackaged|complete] - Open Trip Planner server which is used to generate isochrones (catchment areas)
+    - pta-db - PostgreSQL database container
+    - pta-analysis - Jupyter notebook environment for data processing and post-hoc analysis

 We highly recommend using build.sh fast - this will use pre-packaged database backup for the PostgreSQL container and pre-packaged graph datasets for the OTP container.